revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 tags: elm, webpack
 image: https://s3.ap-south-1.amazonaws.com/revathskumar-blog-images/2017/elm-webpack/elm-install.png
 ---

-[ELM lang](http://elm-lang.org) is new language to write reliable webapps which will generate javascript with preformance in focus and no runtime exceptions.
-To get started we need to go though the [The Elm Architecture](https://guide.elm-lang.org/architecture/) and understand the basic pattern of `Model`, `Update` and `View`.
+[ELM lang](http://elm-lang.org) is a new language to write reliable web apps which will generate javascript with performance in focus and no runtime exceptions.
+To get started we need to go through the [The Elm Architecture](https://guide.elm-lang.org/architecture/) and understand the basic pattern of `Model`, `Update` and `View`.

-Once we done we can start with playing with some snippets.
-In this post we will cover
+Once we were done we can start with playing with some snippets.
+In this post, we will cover
 * How to setup ELM
 * How to start playing with a **Hello world** example.
 * How to bundle your app with webpack.